sabine/svelte-crop-window/README.md

 ## Acknowledgements

 Big thanks goes to the Android library https://github.com/Yalantis/uCrop for being a great inspiration and to the developers for sharing their thought process in their [legendary blog post](https://yalantis.com/blog/how-we-created-ucrop-our-own-image-cropping-library-for-android/).

+The library that inspired me to start working on my own crop component is https://github.com/ValentinH/svelte-easy-crop.
+I probably would never have gotten started in the first place had I not found and studied this neat little library.